-I had a call to tidy up the dashboard on a Transit Tipper.
+I had a call to do a Dashboard Tidy Up Repair on a Transit Tipper.
 Vans are real workhorses & so they do pick up more interior damage than cars tend to.
 Builders boots are lethal to plastic trims!

 Where possible I always try to heat & rework original plastics.
 This means not only does it keep the original colours but it also means the repair is more hardwearing.
 I was able to carry out this type of repair process on the Glovebox lid.
 Having a microprocessor controlled hot-air gun allows the temperature to be controlled accurately.
 Increasing it slowly in 10 degree steps until I found the plasticiser point of the plastic.

 The black centre console section of the dashboard was scratched too deeply for this heat repair procedure.
 So I sanded down the damaged area before filling the deepest marks with resin.
 A textured grain effect was then applied before blending in the top colour.

 The customer hadn’t realised I did seat repairs too….
 So I even had time to do a quick cigarette repair to the bench seat squad cushion for the customer while I was there!!
 It made the crew cab a lot neater again!